umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Displaying-the-Document-Type-Properties/index.md

 ![Where our Data Properties Content Should be Output](images/figure-17-where-our-data-fields-go-v8.png)

-The top arrow in this image is the "Page Title" and the bottom arrow is the "Body Text", whereas the Footer is all the way at the bottom.
+The top arrow in this image is the _Page Title_ and the bottom arrow is the _Body Text_, whereas the Footer is all the way at the bottom.

 ## Setting the Document Type Properties